Berliners Demonstrate Against 'Rent Sharks' In Fight Over Rising Costs

 The makeshift "rent shark" was held aloft by participants in a demonstration against rent increases in Germany's capital city, Berlin, over the weekend.

-Thousands attended the march, which was organized by an affordable housing advocacy group convening under the slogan, "Expropriate Deutsche Wohnen & Co," in an effort to collect signatures for a proposal that would transfer some of the city's increasingly expensive residential rental properties to public ownership.
+Thousands attended the march, which was organized by an affordable housing advocacy group in an effort to collect signatures for a proposal that would transfer some of the city's increasingly expensive residential rental properties to public ownership.

-If the group gathers enough signatures – about 20,000 – the city's government will have to consider a plan to seize over 250,000 apartments from their corporate owners, The Associated Press reported.
+If the group gathers enough signatures — about 20,000 — the city's government will have to consider a plan to seize more than 250,000 apartments from their corporate owners, The Associated Press reported.

 The proposal would target for-profit companies that own more than 3,000 apartments in Berlin.